We all need a good night’s rest, and if your baby sleeps well you’re more likely to get some well earnt rest too.

 A sleep sack (also know as a sleep bag or wearable blanket) is a wearable blanket designed to keep your baby a comfortable temperature during sleep.

-Sleep sacks keep your baby’s torso, legs and feet within the sack, even if your baby moves around their crib.
+These garments keep your baby’s torso, legs and feet within the sack, even if your baby moves around their crib.

-Sleep sacks are normally made from cotton and are safest when sleeveless (more on this below).
+They are normally made from cotton and are safest when sleeveless (more on this below).

 Sleep sacks have zippers and snaps to make it easy to get your baby dressed for bed, and for making diaper changes as easy as possible.